James Castleman

-James Michael Castleman was an American Football Defensive End for the FXFL Blacktips of the Fall Experimental Football League (FXFL).
+James Michael Castleman is an American former football defensive end.
 He played college football at Oklahoma State.

-Personal life

-James Castleman started as a young boy who loved sports and started with a passion for basketball.
-He played for the Amarillo Gators (an Amarillo city league team).
-Which seemed to quickly change to dominating all High School sports at Amarillo High School.
-He caught the attention of many college recruits especially for his agility and diversity in football.
-He signed to Oklahoma State as a Defensive Tackle, playing all 4 years and in 4 bowl games.
-This is where he met his sweetheart Carson Leon (an OSU cheerleader) who he married in May 2018.
+He also played for the for the FXFL Blacktips of the Fall Experimental Football League (FXFL).

 College career

 Despite playing as a defensive tackle, he became known for his 48-yard reception in the 2015 Cactus Bowl.

 Professional career

-NFL 2015

 Castleman was given tryouts with the National Football League Green Bay Packers and Kansas City Chiefs in 2015 and was signed by neither team.